Picking

 Short ID within the task

-This identifier is also available within the labeling as well as the handover section.
-An exemplary use case would be that a fulfiller uses this identifier to locate a chosen parcel that belongs to a task by writing this identifier on that parcel using a pen.
+This identifier is also available in the labeling and handover sections.
+For example, a fulfiller can use this identifier to locate a chosen parcel by writing the identifier on that parcel.

 Notifications in Android application

-When a new pick job is incoming, the user receives an Android system notification, so the application must not be checked within a certain time.
+When a new pick job is incoming, the user receives an Android system notification, so the user does not have to check the application periodically.

-The notification is related to the chosen facility that the user has currently selected in the application.
-If no facility is chosen, no notification will be sent.
-Furthermore, the user must be logged in to our application to receive a notification.
-The mobile phone, however, can be screen locked.
+The notification is related to the facility the user has currently selected in the application.
+If a user has not selected a facility, the system does not send notifications.
+Furthermore, the user must be logged in to the application to receive a notification.
+Notifications are delivered even if the phone's screen is locked.
 Clicking on the notification leads the user to the list of pick jobs.
-With this, the application ensures that one is not overwhelmed by notifications.
+This approach prevents users from being overwhelmed by notifications.

 The notification feature is configurable within the app settings.
-The sound notification, as well as the banner notification, can be turned on and off.
-The settings are saved on the device.
+The sound and banner notifications can be turned on and off.
+The application saves these settings on the device.

-Each collected line item can be picked by either scanning or manually adding the picked amount.
+Users can pick each collected line item by either scanning its barcode or manually adding the picked quantity.

 Scanning

-Item barcodes can be scanned using the SCAN-button located at the bottom of the screen.
-When utilizing a data collection device (e.g., MDE), the device's scan button can be used.
+Users can scan item barcodes using the SCAN button at the bottom of the screen.
+When using a data collection device, such as a Mobile Data Entry (MDE) device, the device's dedicated scan button can also be used.

 Adding quantities manually

-If scanning a barcode is not possible or desired, an item can be selected by clicking on it.
-The quantity can then be manually adjusted using the amount handler and saved.
+If scanning a barcode is not possible or desired, users can select an item by clicking on it.
+The user can then manually adjust the quantity using the amount handler and save the change.

-Once all available items are picked, the picking task can be completed by sliding the complete button to the right.
+Once all available items are picked, the user can complete the picking task by sliding the complete button to the right.

 Complete picking task